 How to make this recipe

 1. In large mixing bowl, combine flour, yeast, and sea salt.
+If you're making the muesli variation, add in the dried muesli now.

 2. In a glass bowl, combine water and honey.
 Stir well to combine.